FastMoq

 In 3.0.0, strict IFileSystem behavior was documented and demonstrated as using a raw Moq mock rather than the built-in MockFileSystem defaults.

-In the current repo, tracked IFileSystem mocks are still preconfigured against FastMoq's built-in in-memory file system even when Strict or MockFeatures.FailOnUnconfigured is enabled.
+In the current v4 release line, tracked IFileSystem mocks are still preconfigured against FastMoq's built-in in-memory file system even when Strict or MockFeatures.FailOnUnconfigured is enabled.

 What changed: